D6: culture in transit

 nicola singh

 Nicola Singh has been selected as one of two exceptional UK artists selected to take part in our transnational project CONTESTED DESIRES.
-Singh’s current work is concerned with the way in which art and culture contribute to social definitions, understandings and attitudes towards race and racism.
+Nicola’s current work is concerned with the way in which art and culture contribute to social definitions, understandings and attitudes towards race and racism.

-As part of Contested Desires, she will create and facilitate collective moments of being withand discussing these topics – through the use of autobiography, via improvised writing, movement and vocal practices and in workshop and conversation settings.
+As part of Contested Desires, she will create and facilitate collective moments of being with and discussing these topics – through the use of autobiography, via improvised writing, movement and vocal practices and in workshop and conversation settings.

-D6 research residency which took place from March to April 2019 as part of There is Beauty in this Journey.
+Nicola began developing this approach through a D6 research residency which took place from March to April 2019 as part of There is Beauty in this Journey.
 Whilst with us, she explored ideas of honesty and autobiography through her performance practice, focusing on her own lived experience in relation to the intersection of race and migration within contemporary art and arts education.

 Nicola devised specific methods within her expanded writing practice, using automatic and durational writing, drawing, movement and improvisation to articulate and check in with her own subjectivity around these themes.
 At the end of the residency, she shared her thinking in a live, improvised performance for an invited audience, filmed by Sarah Boutell.

 Nicola used our interactive platform Mural to present an edited section of this performance, which is part of Nicola's ongoing research project into the way in which art shapes our politics on and around race.
-Please click here to view the piece stickyweeds.

 ABOUT THE ARTIST